 Constancy is the complementary opposite of change.
-The reason we can notice change is because there is a continuous background that is unchanging.
+The reason we notice change is because there is a continuous background that is unchanging.
 Openness.
 Constancy is the backdrop upon which change happens — like the silver screen behind a motion picture.
 In terms of visual observation, we call it space.
 While reading this blog, you see the words on the screen and give little notice to the white background.
 When you enter a room, you notice what stands out.
-But look around the location you are in right now.
-What is the most plentiful thing you see?
-Space.
+If you look around the location you are in right now, what is the most plentiful thing you see?

 Between and around every object is space.
 Between your eyes and the screen, space.
 Can you see it?
 Can you see the open space?

 In terms of listening, constancy is silence.
 The reason we can hear musical notes is because of the silence between them.
 In fact, silence is always there.
 It is a continuous medium within which sound resonates.
 Like space, silence doesn’t stand out unless you notice it.

 In terms of thoughts, constancy is awareness.
 Are you aware that you are thinking right now?
 At first glance, thoughts appear as a continuous stream.
 When we observe more closely, we find that thoughts are similar to musical notes.
 Between each thought is a gap.
 Like objects in a room, thoughts stand out because of the space between them.
 Just as silence is continuous behind sounds, awareness is constant behind and between thoughts.
 As we become more aware, we begin to notice the unchanging dimension behind all phenomena.

 And yet constancy has two sides.
 On the other hand, the Law of Constancy refers back to the Law of Change.
 It says that change is the only constant.
 If this is the case, what appears to be unchanging must also change.
 Our dualistic mind, with its love for tidy boxes, does not like this idea at all.
 It threatens intellectual certainty.
 It rocks the boat.
 Change and constancy are supposed to be opposites; distinct and fundamentally separate.